The parotid gland is a bilateral salivary gland located in the face.

 Several important neurovascular structures pass through the gland:

-- The facial nerve (cranial nerve VII), gives rise to five terminal branches within the parotid gland.
+- Facial nerve (CN VII) – gives rise to five terminal branches within the parotid gland.
 These branches innervate the muscles of facial expression.

-- The external carotid artery (ECA) ascends through the parotid gland.
-Within the gland, the ECA gives rise to the posterior auricular artery.
-The ECA then divides into its two terminal branches – the maxillary artery and superficial temporal artery.
+- External carotid artery – gives rise to the posterior auricular artery within the parotid gland.
+It then divides into its two terminal branches – the maxillary artery and superficial temporal artery.

-- The retromandibular vein is formed within the parotid gland by the convergence of the superficial temporal and maxillary veins.
+- Retromandibular vein – formed within the parotid gland by the convergence of the superficial temporal and maxillary veins.
 It is one of the major structures responsible for venous drainage of the face.

 Blood is supplied by the posterior auricular and superficial temporal arteries.
 They are both branches of the external carotid artery, which arise within the parotid gland itself.